Ensuring students are placed in appropriately academically challenging and supportive groups is crucial to enabling students to excel.

 Ability grouping will vary in its structure across curriculum areas.
 The following list shows some of the ways that subjects may set students at Brimsham Green, and varies according to the ability profile and size of Year Group.

 - Top set, upper middle set, lower middle set and lower set.
 This system of ability grouping has a set one, a second set, a third set and a fourth set.
 The most able students are in set one and the students that need the most support are in set 4.
 Generally set one will have more students than set four.

 - Top set, two middle sets and lower set.
 This system is less rigid than the first and allows for a set one, a set three and two generally equal sets in the middle.

-Where there is a whole year group taught at one time by a department there can be up to 9 teaching groups.
-This is more likely to occur at Key Stage 4 in Core subjects such as Maths and Science.
+Where there is a whole year group taught at one time by the Mathematics/Science department there can be up to 7 teaching groups.
+This is more likely to occur at Key Stage 4.
+The following setting options is applied:

-- Set 1 set 2, set 3, set 4, set 5, set 6, set 7, set, 8 and set 9.
-Set one would have the most able students, while set nine would have students that need considerable support to achieve success.
+- Set 1 set 2, set 3, set 4, set 5, set 6, and set 7.
+Set one would have the most able students, while set seven would have students that need considerable support to achieve their targets.

 Procedures and timings for set changes:

-During the course of the year youngsters are assessed by their subject teachers.
-These assessments often called key assessment tasks, help teachers make judgements about progress being made.
-They are also used to help make decisions about changes in ability groupings.
-At Brimsham Green School there are three possible opportunities for changes in sets during the academic year.
-If a teacher feels that a youngster should move groups then they should first of all discuss it with their head of department.
-If the head of department agrees with the proposed change then they must discuss the decision with Mr A Martin who is the only member of staff who can make the appropriate changes to student timetables and class lists.
+During the course of the year students are assessed by their subject teachers.
+These assessments help teachers make judgements about the progress students are making.
+They are also used to help make decisions about changes in groupings.
+At Brimsham Green School there are three possible opportunities for changes in sets during the academic year, and these are after the ‘Assessment Points’ when Current Grades are entered.

-NOTE: There must also be discussion and agreement between subjects if they are blocked together before any moves can be made.
+NOTE: There must also be discussion and agreement between subjects if they are blocked together on the timetable before any moves can be made.